huggingface/blog/opinion-classification-with-kili.md

 ![](assets/59_opinion-classification-with-kili/4.png)

-While labeling, I skipped some samples since I couldn't decide and some samples were very weird.
+Some samples were very weird, so we decided to skip them while labeling.
 In general, the process was way easier thanks to Kili’s built-in platform.

 ![](assets/59_opinion-classification-with-kili/5.gif)